 John J. Hurley assumed his position as the 24th president of Canisius College on July 1, 2010.
-He is the first lay president in the College’s 142-year history.
+He is the first lay president in Canisius College’s 146-year history.

-Inducted as a Distinguished Alumnus of Canisius College in 2002, President Hurley is also a recipient of the college’s LaSalle Medal (1996), which is the highest honor conferred upon an alumna/us for service to alma mater.
-St. Joseph’s Collegiate Institute inducted him into its Signum Fidei Society (1998) and the University of Notre Dame presented President Hurley with its Exemplar Award (1997).
-In 1990, and again in 1997, President Hurley received the HOME’s (Housing Opportunities Made Equal) James Crawford and Director’s Awards for outstanding service to the cause of fair housing.
+Inducted as a Distinguished Alumnus of Canisius College in 2002, Mr. Hurley is also a recipient of the college’s LaSalle Medal (1996).
+St. Joseph’s Collegiate Institute inducted him into its Signum Fidei Society (1998) and the University of Notre Dame presented him with its Exemplar Award (1997).
+He has received HOME’s James Crawford Award (1990) and the Director’s Award (1997) for outstanding service to the cause of fair housing.
 In 2012, Christ the King Seminary conferred an honorary degree upon Mr. Hurley.

 - John J. Hurley, President President@canisius.edu